padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 ## Creating Geode Docker Containers

-Let's create a Geode cluster to run on Docker containers with the network named `my_network` as follows.
-If you have not installed Geode, then run the `install_padogrid -product geode` command to install the version of your choice and then run the `update_product -product geode` command to set the version.
+Let's create a Geode cluster to run on Docker containers with the `my_network` network we created in the previous section.

 ```bash
 create_docker -product geode -cluster geode -network my_network